We’re taking a break from the kitchen and bath show to discuss how to style a coffee table.

 To rescue this I would take the two taller books on the bottom shelf and set them on the other side of the bowl of whatever that is.
 Then, I would get something sculptural to set on top of the books.

-Then, I would straight out the books on the right and center the basket on the bottom shelf.
+Then, I would straighten out the books on the right and center the basket on the bottom shelf.

 This one is nice, I think except it seems that it’s a little off-center.
 I could be wrong, however.
 It is possible that the image is a little distorted.
 We’ll just say that it is, for now.